 Richard has been an avid student of our native flora for over twenty five years.
 He has been practicing as an herbalist since 1997, blending use of our native medicinal plants with Chinese and Western herbal traditions.
 He is a graduate of David Winston’s School of Herbal Therapeutics in New Jersey as well as having studied at Rosemary Gladstar’s Sage Mountain Retreat Center in Vermont, and in New York City with herbalist William LeSassier.
 He has been a professional member of the American Herbalists Guild since 2003, and joined the AHG Council in October 2012.
 He currently chairs the AHG Mentorship and Diversity committees.

-Richard is also active in issues related to fair trade, sustainability, and social justice, and is a member of the Governing Board of the Brooklyn Food Coalition.
+Richard is also active in issues related to fair trade, sustainability, and social justice, and is a board member of the Brooklyn Food Coalition, an organization dedicated to the three pillars of food equity, environmental health, and workers’ rights.
 He migrates throughout the year with his wife Gabrielle and their daughter Rose between Brooklyn and their straw bale home in Forestburgh, NY.

 For a complete CV, click here

 Sign up for my newsletter